Divemaster Guide 2021! Learn everything to reach your goal and have fun along the way.

 Acting as a Divemaster in a Dive Center you will probably have different duties as organizing the boat and gear, so be efficient and follow the procedures so the operation can run smoothly.

-The deal as a DM depends where you work but the income can vary a lot and the way to charge as well, you can be on fixed salary, commission based, pool based and etc. Some deals provided full board, so check all this details before jump in a position.
+The deal as a DM depends on where you work but the income can vary a lot and the way to charge as well, you can be on a fixed salary, commission-based, pool-based, etc. Some deals provided full board, so check all these details before jump into a position.

-There are places that offer a fixed monthly salary as low as 300 US$ up to 2000 US$ in luxury liveaboards, you also can add up the tips depending on the location and selling commissions.
+Some places offer a fixed monthly salary as low as 300 US$ up to 2000 US$ in luxury liveaboards, you also can add up the tips depending on the location and selling commissions.

-At my first months working in Koh Tao I act as a Divemaster in a freelancer scheme, during that period I was focused in gain experience and do the ends meet.
-My income as a DM back there was arund 300 US$ to 500 US$ monthly.
+During my first months working in Koh Tao, I act as a Divemaster in a freelancer scheme, during that period I was focused in gain experience and do ends meet.
+My income as a DM back there was around 300 US$ to 500 US$ monthly.

 Wanna know more about job opportunities and how to increase your chance as a pro diver, check this out:

-It’s important to mention that there are countries where the divemaster positions are fully taken by locals, so it’s really hard (not impossible) to compete in places like Indonesia, Philippines or even Brazil.
+It’s important to mention that there are countries where the divemaster positions are fully taken by locals, so it’s really hard (not impossible) to compete in places like Indonesia, the Philippines, or even Brazil.